isoverse/isotopia/README.md

 ### Mass balance

 Mass balance makes use of an additional attribute not mentioned before, the weight attribute.
 This allows one to weight values according to their reservoir sizes such that during mass balance calculations, isotopically different pools are mixed according to their relative proportions.
 Weight can be specified either during initialization or by using the ```weight()``` function later on.
 Imagine a reservoir of CO2 that receives a tiny spike of heavily labeled additional carbon.
-For convenience, weâre introducing here the **isotopia** options to set the default minor and major isotope names - this is nice for working on a problem in a specific isotope system.
-Also, weâre going to do the mass balance exact by converting to fractional abundances (although **isotopia** provides the approximate ```mass_balance()``` directly with delta value objects as well).
+For convenience, we're introducing here the **isotopia** options to set the default minor and major isotope names - this is nice for working on a problem in a specific isotope system.
+Also, we're going to do the mass balance exact by converting to fractional abundances (although **isotopia** provides the approximate ```mass_balance()``` directly with delta value objects as well).

 ```r